openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 automatically, so at first this will be a mostly manual process (but should save us much time later in maintaining the data set through schema migrations and code changes).

-Although it's tempting to think that the data for all IDAs in a particular data set should reside in the same place, that would require detailed knowledge of the inner workings of each IDA to reside somewhere external to their repositories.
-Instead we've opted for consistent naming for a data set, with a generic loading command to cover most cases but the option of using custom data loading commands when necessary, and just enough knowledge in the ``devstack`` repository to make it easy to load a named data set across all services.
-A similar script can be developed to load a named data set in sandboxes without needing to change the data set itself or each IDA's data load command.

 Backward Compatibility
 ======================